Michigan ups stadium capacity, requires teen athlete testing

 Detroit was the 29th of 30 major league teams to announce its plans.
 Only Houston still had not.
 The Tigers said limited individual game tickets will be available on the team’s website beginning Thursday.

 Starting April 2, all athletes ages 13 to 19 must participate in a free weekly coronavirus testing program.
 It previously had been voluntary except for school-sanctioned winter sports where masks are not recommended, such as wrestling.
-Testing also was used to finish the football, volleyball, and swimming and diving tournaments when they resumed in January.
+Testing also was used to finish the fall football, volleyball, and swimming and diving tournaments when they resumed in January.

 Dr. Joneigh Khaldun, Michigan’s chief medical executive, pointed to 315 outbreaks associated with sports teams in January and February.
-The Whitmer administration lifted a monthslong ban on contact sports nearly five weeks ago, days after frustrated parents and teens rallied at the Capitol.
+The Whitmer administration lifted a monthslong ban on contact sports in early February, days after frustrated parents and teens rallied at the Capitol.
+Restaurants reopened for indoor dining around that time, too.

 “We want to identify any cases as soon as possible and prevent spread,” Khaldun said.